This post may contain affiliate links. Please see my disclosure policy for details.

 Local bus travel can be a bit of an adventure in Nepal and buses come in a variety of different shapes and sizes.

-These will be sharing taxis/buses and shouldn’t cost more than 15 rupees a ride.
+These will be shared taxis/buses and shouldn’t cost more than 15 rupees a ride.

 Local buses do surprisingly follow a route, so you may need to catch 2/3 to get to your destination.